peteblank/fats_payment_gateway/README.md

 then type</br>
 npm run 1 to create a viewing key and see your fats balance or</br>
 npm run 2 if you have set your viewing key and want to see your fats balance, defaults to 'bananapapaya'</br>
-thanks to taariq for making secretjs.
+thanks to taariq and assaf for making secretjs.